panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 which accepts 2 arguments:

-* `resource` can be either a URL string, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
+* `resource`: a URL string, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
-* `options` is an object to configure the request with properties like `method` (`'GET'`, `'POST'`), `headers`, `body`, `credentials`, [and more](https://javascript.info/fetch-api).
+* `options`: a configuration object with properties like `method` (`'GET'`, `'POST'`), `headers`, `body`, `credentials`, [and more](https://javascript.info/fetch-api).

-`fetch()` starts a request and returns a promise.
-When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object from where you can extract useful data like JSON.
+Executing `fetch()` starts a request and returns a promise.
+When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 If the request fails due to some network problems, the promise is rejected.

 `async/await` syntax fits great with `fetch()` because it simplifies the work with promises.

-For example, let's make a request to fetch a list of movies:
+For example, let's make a request to fetch a some movies:

 ```javascript
 async function fetchMovies() {